 Iran - Resumee

 here a few final words about Iran.
-It's really totally different than you think from home.
-It is interesting, it has an incredible number of sights, in our eyes the country is much safer than Germany, the people are one of the most courteous, polite, nice people we have met on our travels so far.
+It's really totally different than you think.
+It is interesting, it has an incredible number of attraction and famous old buildings, in our eyes the country is much safer than Germany, the people are one of the most courteous, polite, nice people we have met on our travels so far.
 A large part of them speak really good English.
 The roads are in good condition.
-You can spend the night anywhere you want (if you find a vacancy, in the upper part, in the lower part of the desert it is no problem anymore).
+You can spend the night anywhere you want (if you find a vacancy, in the upper part of Iran, in the lower part of Iran in the desert it is no problem at all).
 You also get everything like at home.
 As a woman you have to make a compromise because of the clothing regulations, but you get used to it.
-Concerning diesel we had no problems, be it quality (we have Euro 5 engine) and we always got diesel at the gas stations, we just took care to refuel early, mostly about 40 or 50 liters.
+Concerning diesel we had no problems, related to quality (we have an Euro 5 engine) and we always got diesel at the gas stations, we just took care to refuel early, mostly about 40 or 50 liters.

-Washing laundry is not easy, we had to look for a hotel, where we gave the laundry and paid for 2 large bags 7€.
+Washing laundry is not easy, we had to look for a hotel, where we ask them for doing the laundry and paid for 2 large bags 7€.

 At every gas station there are toilets and some showers.

-The driving in cities is to be enjoyed with caution, here everyone drives as he wants.
-Crossing a street as a pedestrian means suicide, cars don't brake and instead scold.
+The driving in cities hast o be done with caution, here everyone drives as he wants.
+Crossing a street as a pedestrian means suicide, cars don't stop for pedestrians and the cars accelerate instead.

 During my taxi ride I feared for my life because of the driving style.

-Crossing the border, child's play, not as bad as you read on the internet, only disadvantage, here you need a Carnet de Passage.
+Crossing the border, easy, not as bad as you read on the internet, the only disadvantage, here you need a Carnet de Passage.